dimitri-nicolo/calico/v2.0/usage/configuration/alertmanager.md

 page (if so defined in your alertmanager configuration) for every policy on every node for every Source IP.
 All these alerts can be combined into a single alert by configuring grouping.
-The Alertmanager configuration file that is provided with the Essentials v1.x release by default, groups alerts on a per-node basis.
+The Alertmanager configuration file that is provided with the CNX v1.x release by default, groups alerts on a per-node basis.
 Instead, if the goal is to group all alerts with the same name, edit (and apply) the alertmanager configuartion file like so: